uncefact/project-vckit/rfcs/contributing.md

 - The title of the PR should include a deadline date for merging the PR and the referenced RFC.
   - Example: `Status to Accepted, deadline 2019.08.15, RFC 0095-basic-message`
 - The PR comment should document why the status is being changed.
-- The deadline date should be 2 weeks after announcing the proposed status change on an Aries WG call.
-The PR should also be announced on the [#aries rocketchat channel](https://chat.hyperledger.org/channel/aries).
+- The deadline date should be 2 weeks after announcing the proposed status change on [vc-kit discord](https://discord.com/channels/1100602714720829543/1103849339400507402).
 - Barring negative feedback from the community, the repo's maintainers should merge the PR after the deadline.
 - The deadline should be moved by two weeks after addressing each substantive change to the RFC made during the status change review period.

+> TODO: we can probably move a bit faster than the above at this stage

 ### How to get an RFC demonstrated